pierremrtn/neat/doc/generator.md

 ## Global generator

 The global generator call others neat generators under the hood.
-Its purpose is to let you use all generator at once with only one annotation.
+Its purpose is to let you use all generators at once with only one annotation.
 Space generator will run on every class annotated with `@Neat.generate` or `@NeatGenerate()`.
 - `@Neat.generate` is an instance of `NeatGenerate` with default values.
 It will generate Space widgets for each field that starts with "space" and padding helper for each field that starts with "padding".